arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

 1. I can search and connect notes through tags and references.
 1. I can share it with many people.

-The second requisite is the essence of the [Zettelkasten technique](/zettel/zettelkasten)—you write down your thoughts in notes, tag, and connect them over time.
+The second requisite is the essence of the [Zettelkasten technique](/zettel/zettelkasten)—you write down your thoughts in notes and tags and connect them over time.
 The third requisite forces me to read, understand and summarize the topic well because my notes are public.
 But, even if I don't understand well and make some mistakes, being public allows others to show my understanding gaps and correct them.
 This is the magic of [learning in public](https://www.swyx.io/learn-in-public/).

 Your system's requisites may diverge a little bit.
-Depending on your choice, you can create a similar system ([fork this blog](https://github.com/arantespp/arantespp.com)), use other tools like Notion or Obsidian, or even use paper notes.
+Depending on your choice, you can create a similar system [like this blog](https://github.com/arantespp/arantespp.com), use other tools like Notion or Obsidian, or even use paper notes.
 It doesn't matter which one you choose for yourself, as long as you eliminate most frictions and make your process easier.

 ### The Resistance

 The resistance is an internal battle we may have whenever we need to do cognitive tasks.
 We hit the wall and can't do anything, even if we create the most effective system.
 The resistance can assume the form of procrastination, perfectionism, indifference, doubts, or fear.
-I do recommend the book [The War of Art](/books/the-war-of-art) that talks about resistance and the way to overcome it.
+I do recommend the book [The War of Art](/books/the-war-of-art), which talks about resistance and the way to overcome it.

 The first step to overcoming the resistance is to be aware that it exists and that it can easily beat us.
 It doesn't matter if we create the best system in the world, plan our calendar and use the best tools.
 Nothing else matters if we get blocked and can't start doing our tasks.